 - A couple has lived together for 20 years as if they were married, but were not officially married until it was legalized in 2015.

 - A couple was legally married in another state where same-sex marriage was legal but moved to Florida before or after it was legalized.

 As you can see, the issue of alimony can become complicated.
-A skilled attorney will be able to walk you through this as well as other separation issues like:
+A Fort Lauderdale divorce lawyer will be able to walk you through this as well as other separation issues like: